L4CTOSE/Backdoor-AI/README.md

-# Zenly Bookmarklet
+# Backdoor Bookmarklet
-Zenly is now avaliable for public use! 🥳 Simply use **bookmarklet.js** as a bookmarklet. </br>
+Backdoor is now avaliable for public use!
+Simply use **bookmarklet.js** as a bookmarklet
-It is open source for now..